Universal Finite Subgroup of the Tate Curve: Tate K-theory

-In this section we recall the definition of quasi-elliptic cohomology in term of equivariant K-theory and state the conclusions that we need in Section \ref{mainpart}.
-For more details on quasi-elliptic cohomology, please refer \cite{HuanPower} and \cite{Rez11}.
+In this section we give an explicit description of Tate K-theory via quasi-elliptic cohomology, which can be defined in terms of equivariant K-theories.
+For more details on quasi-elliptic cohomology, please refer to \cite{HuanPower} and \cite{Rez11}.